In a Dream (film)

-In a Dream is a documentary film by Jeremiah Zagar that premiered on March 9, 2008, at the South by Southwest film festival.
+In a Dream is a 2008 American documentary film about artist Isaiah Zagar, directed by his son, Jeremiah Zagar.
+It premiered on March 9, 2008, at the South by Southwest film festival.
 Its broadcast premiere was August 19, 2009 on HBO.

 Synopsis

 In a Dream is a documentary about Philadelphia-based artist Isaiah Zagar that was filmed and directed by his son, Jeremiah.
 Isaiah is famous for his complex, highly detailed mosaics, which cover 50000 sqft of South Philly with elaborate designs made from tiles and mirror pieces.
 These mosaics chronicle his relationship with his wife, Julia, and make him a dominant figure in the city's arts scene.
 Zagar reveals many personal details of his life during the film, including revelations about his childhood and the existence of an adulterous relationship that threatens to tear his family apart.

 Technical notes

 The film was shot between 2001 and 2008 and utilizes a variety of film and video formats – 8 mm, 16 mm and 35 mm as well as high definition and digital video.